Get premium pet insurance for both accidents and illnesses under a single policy.

 - Illness cover.
 Reimburses you for all vet bills, up to the limits and chosen reimbursement percentage of your policy, except for certain conditions that are specifically excluded.

 - Routine care allowance.
-Benefits to spend on routine care expenses, such as microchipping, neutering and teeth cleaning.
+This is usually an optional add-on providing benefits to spend on routine care expenses, such as microchipping, neutering and teeth cleaning.

 - Additional benefits.
 Gives your pet emergency boarding cover, overseas pet cover, tick paralysis benefits and can cover the cost of essential, humane euthanasia.